Skip to main content

 Ask yourself: if Instagram deleted your account tonight, what percentage of your revenue would survive the next 90 days?
 If the answer is less than 60%, your infrastructure is not yet owned.

-The goal is a business model where your most valuable revenue streams, recurring subscriptions, premium access, direct transactions, flow entirely through channels you control.
+The goal is a business model where your most valuable revenue streams flow entirely through channels you control: recurring subscriptions, premium access, direct transactions.
 Social platforms are traffic sources.
 Your owned platform is the business.

 Why Does the Data Ownership Clause Matter?